4WD lined up on the beach at Waddy Point on Fraser Island

 If you’re looking for a secluded beach to relax on, Fraser Island is the place for you.

 Here are some of the best beaches on Fraser Island to check out.
-They are among our favourites places on the island and definitely worth a visit.
+They are among our favourite places on the island and definitely worth a visit.

 Driving 75 Mile Beach Fraser Island